Wilting nematophytes in Rhynie chert

 vanished, together with its tube, after silicification of the space

 between them.
-The aspect of the tubes suggests that there are remains
+The aspect of the deformed tubes suggests that real tubes

 A kinked tube (above left) allows conclusions to be drawn concerning